 A popular way of getting to Netherlands from the south-east UK is by taking the Eurostar train from London to Brussels and then travelling onwards to Amsterdam by Thalys or standard trains.
 Let's take a close look at travelling by Eurostar...

 Eurostar is the high-speed train that serves Brussels, Lille and Paris from London St Pancras via the channel tunnel.
-London-Brussels operates 6-7x daily with travel time around 2 hours.
+London-Brussels operates 6-7x daily with a travel time of around 2 hours.
 There are 3 classes of travel on the Eurostar:

 Standard Class - effectively 2nd class with the normal 2-2 configuration seating, seat pitch of approximately 33" (84.5cm) and food/drink available for purchase at the bar buffet car.

 Standard Premier - a first class "lite" product using dedicated carriages with 1-2 configuration and seat pitch of 37" (94.5cm).
 A complimentary light meal and drinks are served at your seat and a selection of magazines is available.

-Business Premier - a flexible fare business product with dedicated carriages (similar 1-2 config and seat pitch as Standard Premier).
+Business Premier - a flexible fare business product using dedicated carriages with similar 1-2 config and seat pitch as Standard Premier.
 A full 3 course meal with drinks is served at your seat (culinary director is currently Raymond Blanc), plus newspapers and magazines are available.
 At the main Eurostar stations you get fast-track check-in and a business lounge which has free refreshments and WiFi.
 Ticket prices are by no means cheap.

 Both Standard Premier and Business Premier have in-seat power (both UK and Euro style sockets are available in alternate seat rows).
-Standard class offers plug sockets only in carriages 5 and 14 which can be booked subject to availability.
+Standard class offers plug sockets only in carriages 5 and 14.
 Coaches 8 and 11 (Business Premier and Standard Premier) are designated as quiet coaches.
 Note that Eurostar does not offer on-board WiFi.

 Onward travel from Brussels to Netherlands can be made using either the high speed Thalys or standard Intercity trains.
 The Thalys originates from Paris and runs to Antwerp, Rotterdam, Schiphol and Amsterdam.
 The Intercity Brussels is a stopping service currently running between Brussels Zuid/Midi and Den Haag HS.
 Intercity passengers heading to Amsterdam should connect in Rotterdam onto the domestic Intercity Direct train.